Workplace Bullying (NT)

 All employees and employers in the NT are covered by the National Fair Work system, which includes provisions that aim to protect workers from harassment and bullying.
 Complaints under the fair work system can be made to Fair Work Australia or to the Australian Human Rights Commission.

 In the NT, the Work Health and Safety Act 2011 and the Work Health and Safety Regulations 2011 also contain provisions that relate to workplace bullying where it poses a risk to workplace health and safety.
 Complaints under this scheme can be made to NT WorkSafe.

-Bullying can include:
+Workplace bullying can include:

 - unreasonable work expectations

-- threats of physical violence or actual violence
+- threats of violence or actual violence

-- the spreading of hurtful rumours
+- spreading hurtful rumours

-- displaying offensive materials, and
+- displaying offensive materials